Welcome to our world of interactive art, we strive to bring meaningful moments and a sense of wonder to people's lives.

 MÖBIUS was animated over two weeks Friday, Saturday & Sunday between the 6th and 20th of May 2011.

-A 360 degree illuminating projection, mapped onto 360 tones of recycled concrete rocks.
+A 360-degree projection mapped onto 360 tonnes of recycled concrete rocks.

 Midden pays homage to the traditional owners of the land.
 This powerful, collaborative work expresses the interplay of Australian culture and creativity.

-Midden has been commissioned by White Night Melbourne for Birrarung Marr.
+Midden was commissioned by White Night Melbourne for Birrarung Marr.

 The night went without a hitch but plenty of glitch - a twelve hour pleasure excursion of 3D visuals and music, electrostatically tuned to blow one’s mind.
 Our team of particle visualists and electronic musicians served up a feast of sensory delights all night.
 Part of White Night Melbourne, the queue went around the block but all worth the wait.
 3D glasses were supplied at the door.

 We've been at the forefront of interactive 3D technology over the past decade.
 Particle Picnic is a celebration of our passion for particles and our homegrown 3D software engine, Pixile.
 Under the hood, we're talking millions of particles, rendered in realtime, over 3x HD resolutions at 60 FPS.
 Live audio responsiveness, two iPad controllers, shadows, reflections, ambient occlusion and then some.
 If all this nerd burger talk turns you on and you’re interested in learning our wares… then touch base.
 We're planning some upcoming software workshops.